 - 1. The dean is responsible for the correct registration of the students' study results in SIS.
-After the assessment of an examination component has been registered, every student has the right to inspect the result for that component via SIS and also has a list of the results achieved at his/her disposal in SIS. - 2.
+After the assessment of an examination component has been registered, every student has the right to inspect the result for that component via SIS and also has a list of the results achieved at their disposal in SIS. - 2.
 Enrolled students are eligible for academic student counselling.
 The types of academic student counselling available are described in section B.

-Article A-5.2 Adaptations for students with a disability
+Article A-5.2 Adaptations for students with a disability or a chronic disease

-- 1. A student with a disability can qualify for special adaptations with regard to teaching, practical training and interim examinations.
+- A student with a disability or a chronic disease can qualify for special adaptations with regard to teaching, practical training and interim examinations.
 Therefore the student should receive a recommendation provided by a student counsellor.
 These adaptations will accommodate the student's individual disability as much as possible, but may not alter the quality or degree of difficulty of a course or an examination.
 In all cases, the student must fulfil the exit qualifications for the degree programme. - 2.
 The request referred to in the first paragraph must in part be based on a recent statement from a physician or psychologist.
 In case of dyslexia a (written) statement is required, provided by The Dutch Association of Psychologists (in Dutch: NIP), BIG-, and/or certified Association of Educationalists-agency (in Dutch: NVO).
 In the case of a chronic disability the foregoing recommendation need only be provided once. - 3.
 The dean or, on its behalf, the College/Graduate School director or the education programme director decides on the adaptations concerning the teaching facilities and logistics.
 The Examinations Board will rule on requests for adaptations with regard to examinations. - 4.
-A request for adaptations will be rejected if it would place a disproportionate burden on the organisation or the resources of the faculty or university were it to be upheld. - 5.
-In the event of a positive decision in response to a request as referred to in paragraph 1, the student will make an appointment with the study adviser to discuss the details of the provisions. - 6.
-If the disability justifies an extension to the exam time, and/or other facilities the student counsellor will issue a statement testifying to this entitlement to an extension and/or facility. - 7.
+A request for adaptations will be rejected if it would place a disproportionate burden on the organisation or the resources of the faculty or university were it to be upheld.
+In the event of a positive decision in response to a request as referred to in paragraph 1, the student will make an appointment with the study adviser to discuss the details of the provisions. - 5.
+If the disability justifies an extension to the exam time, and/or other facilities the student counsellor will issue a statement testifying to this entitlement to an extension and/or facility. - 6.
 The statement referred to in paragraph 6 is valid the whole period of study.
+In the case of a chronic disability the foregoing recommendation need only be provided once.